b1ndark/project5/README.md

 - #### Edit Profile Page

-  - Edit profile presents the User a form which User can use to update the profile if desired.
+  - **Edit profile** presents the User a form which User can use to update the profile if desired.

     ![image](assets/readme/features/pages/edit_profile.webp "Edit profile page")

+  - If User decides to Cancel, the user will be taken back to the profile.
-  - If the User does update the profile, will be redirected to the Profile page and a notification is displayed to confirm that the Profile was succefully updated.
+  - If the User does update the profile, will be redirected to the Profile page and a notification is displayed to confirm that the Profile was successfully updated.

     ![image](assets/readme/features/notifications_confirmations/edit_profile_notification.webp "Edit profile notification")